satellite-image-deep-learning/techniques/README.md

 ## AWS
 * Host your data on [S3](https://aws.amazon.com/s3/) and metadata in a db such as [postgres](https://aws.amazon.com/rds/postgresql/)
 * For batch processing use [Batch](https://aws.amazon.com/batch/).
 GPU instances are available for [batch deep learning](https://aws.amazon.com/blogs/compute/deep-learning-on-aws-batch/) inferencing.
 See how Rastervision implement this [here](https://docs.rastervision.io/en/0.13/cloudformation.html)
 * If processing can be performed in 15 minutes or less, serverless [Lambda](https://aws.amazon.com/lambda/) functions are an attractive option owing to their ability to scale.
 Note that lambda may not be a particularly quick solution for deep learning applications, since you do not have the option to batch inference on a GPU.
 Creating a docker container with all the required dependencies can be a challenge.
 To get started read [Using container images to run PyTorch models in AWS Lambda](https://aws.amazon.com/blogs/machine-learning/using-container-images-to-run-pytorch-models-in-aws-lambda/) and for an image classification example [checkout this repo](https://github.com/aws-samples/aws-lambda-docker-serverless-inference).
-Also read [Processing satellite imagery with serverless architecture](https://aws.amazon.com/blogs/compute/processing-satellite-imagery-with-serverless-architecture/) which discusses queuing & lambda
+Also read [Processing satellite imagery with serverless architecture](https://aws.amazon.com/blogs/compute/processing-satellite-imagery-with-serverless-architecture/) which discusses queuing & lambda.
+For managing a serverless infrastructure composed of multiple lambda functions use [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/index.html)
-* Use [Glue](https://aws.amazon.com/glue) for data preprocessing
+* Use [Glue](https://aws.amazon.com/glue) for data preprocessing - or use Sagemaker
-* To orchestrate basic data pipelines [Step functions](https://aws.amazon.com/step-functions/).
+* To orchestrate basic data pipelines use [Step functions](https://aws.amazon.com/step-functions/).
 Use the [AWS Step Functions Workflow Studio](https://aws.amazon.com/blogs/aws/new-aws-step-functions-workflow-studio-a-low-code-visual-tool-for-building-state-machines/) to get started.
 Read [Orchestrating and Monitoring Complex, Long-running Workflows Using AWS Step Functions](https://aws.amazon.com/blogs/architecture/field-notes-orchestrating-and-monitoring-complex-long-running-workflows-using-aws-step-functions/).
 Note that step functions are defined in JSON
 * If step functions are too limited or you want to write pipelines in python and use Directed Acyclic Graphs (DAGs) for workflow management, checkout hosted [AWS managed Airflow](https://aws.amazon.com/managed-workflows-for-apache-airflow/).
 Read [Orchestrate XGBoost ML Pipelines with Amazon Managed Workflows for Apache Airflow](https://aws.amazon.com/blogs/machine-learning/orchestrate-xgboost-ml-pipelines-with-amazon-managed-workflows-for-apache-airflow/) and checkout [amazon-mwaa-examples](https://github.com/aws-samples/amazon-mwaa-examples)
-* [Sagemaker](https://aws.amazon.com/sagemaker/) includes a hosted Jupyter environment for training of ML models.
-There are also tools for deployment of models, using docker.
+* [Sagemaker](https://aws.amazon.com/sagemaker/) is a whole ecosystem of ML tools that includes a hosted Jupyter environment for training of ML models.
+There are also tools for deployment of models using docker.
 * [Deep learning AMIs](https://aws.amazon.com/machine-learning/amis/) are EC2 instances with deep learning frameworks preinstalled.
 They do require more setup from the user than Sagemaker but in return allow access to the underlying hardware, which makes debugging issues more straightforward.
 There is a [good guide to setting up your AMI instance on the Keras blog](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html)
 * Specifically created for deep learning inferencing is [AWS Inferentia](https://aws.amazon.com/machine-learning/inferentia/)
 * [Rekognition](https://aws.amazon.com/rekognition/custom-labels-features/) custom labels is a 'no code' annotation, training and inferencing service.
 Read [Training models using Satellite (Sentinel-2) imagery on Amazon Rekognition Custom Labels](https://ryfeus.medium.com/training-models-using-satellite-imagery-on-amazon-rekognition-custom-labels-dd44ac6a3812).
 For a comparison with Azure and Google alternatives [read this article](https://blog.roboflow.com/automl-vs-rekognition-vs-custom-vision/)